ATOAPaymentsLimited/flutter_atoa_sdk/README.md

 - `paymentRequestId`: The payment request ID

-## Handle Redirection (Optional)
+## Handle Redirection

 Call the [payment-process](https://docs.atoa.me/api-reference/Payment/process-payment) API to generate a payment.
 In response, store the `paymentRequestId` on the backend.
-The `redirectUrl`, which can be passed as body parameters, redirects to your website and then opens your app via deep linking.
+The `redirectUrl`, which should be passed as body parameters, redirects to your website and then opens your app via deep linking.

 #### Resources For deep-linking